felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 Back in 2008, I had loads of fun playing [IncrediBots](http://incredibots.com/if/game.php).
 For the uninitiated, the game is very similar to [Phun (now Algodoo)](http://www.algodoo.com/); the game involved drawing basic physics shapes, placing rotating/sliding joints on them, and controlling motor joints with keyboard input.
 The game featured several puzzles and a rating system for published contraptions.

-Here's a few examples of things that you could make:
+Here's a few examples of things that you could make (Credit: [uraniu235](https://www.youtube.com/watch?v=R1edMskurx0)):

 <div class="iframe-rounded" style="width:96%">
   <iframe class="iframe-responsive" src="https://gfycat.com/ifr/OpenLimpingKoodoo" scrolling="no" frameborder="0"></iframe>